ameli/imate/docs/InterpolateTraceOfInverse.rst

    :value: False

    If ``True``, it computes the trace with exact solution, then compares it with the interpolated solution.
-When this option is enabled, the function :func:`Interpolate() <TraceInv.InterpolateTraceOfInverse.Interpolate>` returns a tuple with the following three quantities:
+When this option is enabled, the function :func:`Interpolate() <imate.InterpolateTraceOfInverse.Interpolate>` returns a tuple with the following three quantities:

        1. interpolated trace (single number or array)